fredimachado/NCafe/README.md

 ### Tech stack:

-- **C# 10/.NET 6**
+- **C# 11/.NET 7**
 - **ASP.NET Core minimal APIs**
 - **Docker**
+- **Kubernetes**
 - **EventStore**: Database for Event Sourcing where we store events as the source of truth instead of current state
 - **RabbitMQ**: Message broker used for asynchronous messaging

 ### Warning

-This code should be treated as sample code and is the fruit of my studies on microservices, CQRS and Event Sourcing.
+This code should be treated as sample code and is my sandbox for practicing microservices, CQRS, Event Sourcing and Kubernetes/helm deployment.
 I wrote some documentation below for those who are starting on this journey.
 I hope it helps! :smile:

 ### TODO

 - [x] Use SignalR to update the Barista page in real time as new orders are placed
+- [x] Kubernetes/helm/helmfile deployment to my internal K3S cluster
 - [ ] Use a database for the read models (projections)
 - [ ] Move projection services to their own microservice so reads and writes are separate
-- [ ] Add option for cashier to mark order as paid or cancel it
+- [ ] Add option for cashier to mark order as paid (only then ready for barista) or cancel it
 - [ ] Cashier should be able to add the customer name to the order
 - [ ] Cashier should be able to add multiple products to the same order
+- [ ] Barista should be able to see the name of the customer and products/quantities
 - [ ] Add timestamp to orders so we can show the "oldest" first
-- [ ] Barista should be able to see the name of the customer and products/quantities
 - [ ] Admin should be able to edit products
 - [ ] Admin should be able to delete products